 If an organization is the beneficiary of a trust, and the trust makes a section 643(g) election to credit its estimated tax payments to its beneficiaries, include the organization's share of the estimated tax payment in the total amount entered here.
-In the entry space to the left of line 44b, write "T" and the amount attributable to it.
+In the entry space to the left of line 45b, write "T" and the amount attributable to it.

-Line 44d.
+Line 45d.
 Foreign Organizations

-Enter the tax withheld on unrelated business taxable income from U.S. sources that is not effectively connected with the conduct of a trade or business within the United States.
-Attach Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, or other form which verifies the withheld tax reported on line 44d.
+Enter the tax withheld on unrelated business taxable income from U.S. sources that isn't effectively connected with the conduct of a trade or business within the United States.
+Attach Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, or another form which verifies the withheld tax reported on line 45d.

-Line 44e.
+Line 45e.
 Backup Withholding

 Recipients of dividend or interest payments must generally certify their correct tax identification number to the bank or other payer on Form W-9.
-If the payer does not get this information, it must withhold part of the payments as "backup withholding."
-If your organization was subject to erroneous backup withholding because the payer did not realize you were an exempt organization and not subject to this withholding, you can claim credit for the amount withheld by including it on line 44e.
+If the payer doesn't get this information, it must withhold part of the payments as "backup withholding."
+If your organization was subject to erroneous backup withholding because the payer didn't realize you were an exempt organization and not subject to this withholding, you can claim credit for the amount withheld by including it on line 45e.
 See Backup withholding under Which Parts To Complete, earlier.

-Line 44f.
+Line 45f.
 Credit for Small Employer Health Insurance Premiums